+- doc -

+- lang -

-apply_transforms (doc: spacy.tokens.doc.Doc, kwargs) → spacy.tokens.doc.Doc transforms that vary or depend on characteristics of doc, specify them here.
+- kwargs If, for whatever reason, you have to pass keyword argument values into transforms that vary or depend on characteristics of doc, specify them here.
 The transforms' call signatures will be inspected, and values will be passed along, as needed.